As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 River rocks can be tumbled, and the results are amazing.
 Polished river rocks are used in home decorating or as massage stones.

-Tumbling these stones, though, takes a long time that is determined by the rocks’ hardness.
+Tumbling these stones takes a long time, which is determined by the rocks’ hardness.

 Conclusion